npm/jobs/2016 q1 support.md

 By directly helping our users and customers, and interacting with every member of the team, you'll gain the kind of cross-company insight that is so valuable to a career in technology.

+Sometimes, this job is hard, because people are not always nice.
+You'll be helping to keep the npm community a safe and friendly place, with the technical and emotional support of the entire company, and the gratitude of countless developers who participate in the npm ecosystem.

 We're opening two roles for new Support Techs.
 You'll be a full employee with all benefits, including competitive salary and